Bioethical Differences Between Drug Addiction Treatment Professionals Inside and Outside the Russian Federation

 Showing items related by title, author, creator and subject.

-Public Policy Statement on the Rights and Responsibilities of Health Care Professionals in the Use of Opioids for the Treatment of Pain: A Consensus Document From the American Academy of Pain Medicine, the American Pain Society, and the American Society of Addiction Medicine Unknown author (American Academy of Pain Medicine; American Pain Society; American Society of Addiction Medicine, 2004-09)
+Public Policy Statement on the Rights and Responsibilities of Health Care Professionals in the Use of Opioids for the Treatment of Pain: A Consensus Document From the American Academy of Pain Medicine, the American Pain Society, and the American Society of Addiction Medicine Unknown creator (American Academy of Pain Medicine; American Pain Society; American Society of Addiction Medicine, 2004-09)